Optimising Docker Layers for Better Caching with Nix

 This provides great, cache-friendly properties:

-2. You know exactly what paths file depends on.
+. - You know exactly what paths

-3. Once a path is created, it will never change again.
+depends on. - Once a path is created, it will never change again.

 Think graphs, not layers